pcodes/config-files/README.md

 - `tmux.conf`: Standard tmux.conf file.
 Will automatically download plugin manager on first install
 - Tmux plugins: (coming soon)

+### Neovim
+I upgraded from Vim 8 to using Neovim.
+I overhauled my plugin selection and things should be much snappier.
+The base file is `neovim.vim` in the `config` directory.
+There also is `coc-settings.json` for modifying the `coc` auto-complete plugin.

 ### Other Scripts
 - `update_config.sh`: If you want to update any of the config files, change them in here.
 Changes are then tracked with VCS, and the script copies the new one.